-PLEASE NOTE: Students must be current juniors or seniors as of Fall 2016 and must also be at least 16 years old by the start of the program.
-There is no fee for participating in the Bioengineering Bootcamp besides the application fee.
-Students must also attend the orientation on the first day of the program (June 12th).
+PLEASE NOTE: Students must be current juniors or seniors as of Spring 2018 and must also be at least 16 years old by the start of the program.
+There is no fee for participating in the Bioengineering Internship besides the application fee.
+Students must also attend the orientation on the first day of the program (June 10th).

-Visit the BioE Bootcamp website for more information.
+Visit the Bioegineering Internship website for more information.